This is Part 5 of our tutorial series on building a membership site with WordPress.

 We have created a separate tutorial for WordPress plugins that you can use to set up and manage a membership site.

 To learn about WordPress plugins you can use to set up and manage membership sites, see the tutorial below:

 In our next tutorial, we look at pricing models for your membership site.

 To view the next tutorial in this series, go here:

-Disclaimer: This site is not associated with WordPress, Automattic, or any of the WordPress-related products written about on this website.
+Disclaimer: This site has no direct association with WordPress or any WordPress-related products promoted on this website.
 We may receive a financial benefit or affiliate commission from the purchase of any third-party products and/or services advertised on this site.
-All images are the copyright of their respective owners and comply with all license terms and agreements of use.
+All images are the copyright of their respective owners and have been used solely for illustrative or training purposes.